Persian - or Farsi - is spoken in the Islamic Republic of Iran, Afghanistan (Dari) and Tajikistan (Tajiki).

 OP xšāyaϑiya- – NP šāh; OP asa-bāra- - NP savār; OP kapautaka- - NP kabūd; OP martiya- - NP mard; OP aϑanga – NP sang; OP mayuxa- - NP mīx; OP šiyāta- - NP šād etc.

-In morphology, the language has lost the category of grammatical gender, noun-cases (except Nominative), dual number.
-In other words, it has become simpler than before.
-Additionally, new grammatical structures have developed, like izafet.
+In morphology, the language has lost the category of grammatical gender, noun-cases (except Nominative), and dual number.
+In other words, it has become simple.
+Additionally, new grammatical structures have developed, like ezafe.

-Here is an OP sentence (from DSe) with its Early and Late New Persian translations (I have tried to keep as close as possible to the original language):
+Here is an Old Persian (OP) passage (from DSe) with its Early (ENP) and Late New Persian (LNP) translations (I have tried to keep translations as close as possible to the original):

 1. OP baga vazṛka A.uramazdā;